vladigleba/vladigleba.github.io/posts/gospel/god.md

 > For the LORD *giveth wisdom*: out of his mouth *cometh knowledge and understanding*.
 {% ct 'Proverbs 2:6' %}

+After Adam and Eve ate from the tree of the knowledge of good and evil, the human race was exposed to the knowledge of evil—with all its pain, misery, and suffering—which was never God’s design.
+Yet all genuinely good human wisdom comes from Him, and therefore we have no reason to glory in ourselves {% rf '2 Corinthians 10:17; Galatians 6:14' %}.

 ## Does God know the future?